Flooding threat continues along St. Johns in Jax; Get out now

 Specifically, the tide will come in and raise the already historic levels of flooding; as of 9 a.m., the city broke its previous record set in 1864, according to Duval County Emergency Management.

+ATTENTION: Evacuation Zones A/B along the river.
+Get out NOW.
+San Marco, Riverside, Downtown Jax, Southampton, Landon Park.— Jax Sheriff's Office (@JSOPIO) September 11, 2017

-Water is running through downtown, Riverside, San Marco, Landing Park and South Hampton and other river areas, but we should expect the levels to rise much higher.
+Water is running through downtown, Riverside, San Marco, Landon Park and Southampton and other river areas, but we should expect the levels to rise much higher.

 Search and rescue teams are headed out and will begin checking Evacuation Zones A and B - if you need to get out please put what represents a white flag outside your home.